BryanCW0303/BryanCW0303/README.md

 ## 👨🏻‍💻 About Me

 - 🌱 I’m currently studying Statistics at University of Washington
-- 🎓 BS in Mathematics and Statistics
+- 🎓 BS in Mathematics and Statistics at SYSU
 - 🔍 Passionate about writing elegant code and robust solutions
 - 📖 Learning more about AI Agent and Back-End Development
 - 📫 Pursuing a career as a Software Development Engineer/ AI Engineer